Today I’ll be interviewing successful Australian composer and sound designer Joshua Crispin.

 EPICOMPOSER: Joshua, thank you for taking some time off your schedule to do this interview with me!
 Please tell our readers a bit about yourself and how you got started in the trailer music industry.

 JC: Thank you for the opportunity.
 I’m 21 and live in Australia with my family who I run Generdyn Music with.
-Thanks to my parents, I started playing guitar at the age of 13, which inspired me to listen and play many different styles of music and eventually led me writing trailer music.
-In the beginning my music was pretty terrible, but I was lucky being able to work with Doug Brandt at Phantom Power and Tim Gedemer at Sourcesound, who were kind enough to coach me and accept my early material.
+Thanks to my parents, I started playing guitar at the age of 13, which inspired me to listen and play many different styles of music and eventually led me to write trailer music.
+In the beginning, my music was pretty terrible, but I was lucky to be able to work with Doug Brandt at Phantom Power and Tim Gedemer at Sourcesound, who was kind enough to coach me and accept my early material.